-- 1. This indicator comes on when you turn the ignition switch to ON (II).
+- 1. It comes on when you turn the ignition switch to the ON (II) position.
 It is a reminder to check the parking brake.
-A beeper sounds if you try to drive with the parking brake not fully released.
+A beeper sounds if you drive with the parking brake not fully released.
 Driving with the parking brake not fully released can damage the brakes and tires. - 2.
-If it remains on after you have fully released the parking brake while the engine is running, or if it comes on while driving, there could be a problem with the brake system.
-For more information, see page 280.
+If it stays on after you have fully released the parking brake while the engine is running, or if it comes on while driving, there could be a problem with the brake system.
+For more information, see page 290.